waTeim/odbc_fdw/README.md

 in a `CREATE USER MAPPING` statement, so that they are determined by the connected PostgreSQL role.

-These options are used to define the table or query to connect a foreign table to.
+The next options are used to define the table or query to connect a foreign table to.
 They should be defined either in `CREATE FOREIGN TABLE` or `IMPORT FOREIGN SCHEMA` statements: